 Since we have a limited operating history and have only recently commenced revenue producing operations, it is difficult for potential investors to evaluate our business.
 We formed our corporation in June 2014 and only commenced revenue producing operations in the first quarter of 2017.
-From inception through March 31, 2020, we generated a total of \$11.4 million of revenue, all of which was derived primarily from the sale of lead compounds and plastics and, to a lesser extent, the sale of lead bullion and Aqua Refined lead.
+From inception through June 30, 2020, we generated a total of \$11.4 million of revenue, all of which was derived primarily from the sale of lead compounds and plastics and, to a lesser extent, the sale of lead bullion and Aqua Refined lead.
 To date, our operations have primarily consisted of the development and testing and limited operations of our AquaRefining process, the construction of our initial LAB recycling facility at TRIC, the continuing development of our LAB recycling operations at TRIC and limited revenue producing operations as we brought those LAB recycling operations online.
-As a result of the November 2019 fire at TRIC, we have suspended all plant based revenue producing operations pending our clean-up of the fire damage and development of our plan for resuming operations.
-As of the date of this report, we are unable to estimate when we expect to resume any meaningful commercial or revenue producing operations.
-Our limited operating history makes it difficult for potential investors to evaluate our technology or prospective operations.
+As a result of the November 2019 fire at TRIC, we have suspended all plant-based revenue producing operations pending our clean-up of the fire damage and development of our plan for resuming operations.
+In June 2020, we began operating the first iteration of Version 1.25L electrolyzers and plan to roll out additional iterations of improvements throughout 2020 leading up to what we believe will be the licensing ready iteration of 1.25L.
+Our limited operating history of the AquaRefinery, coupled with our development of the Version 1.25L electrolyzers ahead of us, makes it difficult for potential investors to evaluate our technology or prospective operations.
 As an early stage company, we are subject to all the risks inherent in the initial organization, financing, expenditures, complications and delays in a new business, including, without limitation:

-- the timing and success of our plan of commercialization and the fact that we have suspended operations at TRIC; - our ability to demonstrate that our AquaRefining technology can be operated on a commercial scale; - our ability to profitably operate our AquaRefining process on a commercial scale; and - our ability to realize the expected benefits of our strategic partnerships with Clarios and Veolia.
+- the timing and success of our plan of commercialization and the fact that we have suspended operations at TRIC; - our ability to demonstrate that our AquaRefining technology can be operated on a commercial scale; - · our ability to profitably operate our AquaRefining process on a commercial scale; and - our ability to realize the expected benefits of our strategic partnerships with Clarios and Veolia.